debomatic/debomatic/docs/index.rst

 ................

 Deb-o-Matic will try to enter daemon mode automatically.
-If that is not possible (e.g. ``python-daemon`` package is not installed), Deb-o-Matic will be executed in interactive mode, and will be bound to the shell that launched it, as a regular process.
+If that is not possible, Deb-o-Matic will be executed in interactive mode, and will be bound to the shell that executed it, as a regular process.

 It is also possible to force interactive mode by passing ``-n`` or ``--nodaemon`` option while invoking ``debomatic`` command: